-The General Meeting on 31.05.2021 decided to grant authorization for the Company to acquire own shares in accordance with the terms and conditions of article 49 of Law 4548/2018, for a time period not to exceed twelve (12) months, at a minimum price of 0.49 and a maximum price of 0.49 and a maximum price of 0.49 are shares acquired will not exceed 0.49 of the paid-in share capital.
+The General Meeting on 31.05.2021 decided to grant authorization for the Company to acquire own shares in accordance with the terms and conditions of article 49 of Law 4548/2018, for a time period not to exceed twelve (12) months, at a minimum price of \leqslant 0.49 and a maximum price of \leqslant 5.00 per share.
+The maximum number of own shares acquired will not exceed 10% of the paid-in share capital.